 Moreover, if one was eaten alive and torn apart by wolves, he or she was doomed for all eternity.
 This was because a dismembered body couldn't be resurrected on Judgment Day (Leneghan 2022).
 Appropriately, the gates of hell itself were visualized as the open jaws of a wolf (Smeyers 2023).

 Some readers might still have been raised with fairy tales like Little Red Riding Hood, The Three Little Pigs, The Goat’s Kids and the Wolf, or Peter and the Wolf.
-Fairy tales with Midas Zeke, the Big Bad Wolf created by Walt Disney.
-Or readers who watched as little kid De Fabeltjeskrant ‘the fables newspaper’ with Bor de Wolf.
-Furthermore, we still find a bit scary to walk in the woods at night when there's a full moon.
-Afraid to encounter a genuine werewolf.
-Sure, no need to be afraid when you're in the company of jack of all trades Baron Munchausen, who could turn a hungry wolf inside out, or made it pull his sleigh.
-More recently, we have mutant Wolverine, albeit it seems quite friendly to people.
-Perhaps inspired by the Irish faoladh or conriocht.
-A friendly half man half wolf and protector of children.
-Also more recently, the mythical direwolves in the series Game of Thrones.
-In this series the victorious House of Stark have the wolf's head as their sigil.
+Fairy tales with Midas, Zeke, the Big Bad Wolf created by Walt Disney.
+Or Dutch readers who watched as little kids De Fabeltjeskrant, ‘the fables newspaper’, with Bor de Wolf.
+Furthermore, we still find it a bit scary to walk in the woods at night when there’s a full moon, afraid to encounter a genuine werewolf.
+Sure, there’s no need to be afraid when you’re in the company of jack-of-all-trades Baron Munchausen, who could turn a hungry wolf inside out or made it pull his sleigh.

 Maybe even older than many fairy tale is the wolf named Ysengrim, also written as Ysengrin or Isengrijn.
 Ysengrimus is a satire composed in the mid twelfth century.
 An animal epic that revolves around the, often bloody, conflict between Reynard the Fox and Ysengrim the Wolf, and in which social injustices are denounced.
 Ysengrim represents the greedy clergy.
 The fable doesn't end well for Ysengrim.
 He's ripped to pieces by 66 pigs.
 Already then, too many pigs were being kept.